SamiaKabir/Interactive-Bias-Debug-and-Visualization/README.md

    You can downgrade to this version using the command below- <br />
    **pip3 install gensim==3.8.3**

-2. Use python3 and pip3 throughout the setup process
+2. Use python3 and pip3 throughout the setup process and execution afterwards

 3. Download Tuned_model_wv.wordvectors and Tuned_model_wv.wordvectors.vectors.npy from the link below and add them to your root directory (Under the same directory as app.py) <br />